9 Sustainable Lifestyle Changes to Make in 2025 (Updated for 2025)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

-Human beings only have one planet.
-Everybody has a responsibility to do their part to keep things cleaner and greener.
+If climate change news makes you tremble, taking action is calmative.
+You don’t need to own property you can convert to solar — small acts can make a difference.
 How can you improve your ecological savvy and reduce your carbon footprint this year?
-Here are nine sustainable lifestyle changes to make in 2023 for a healthier planet.
+Here are ten sustainable lifestyle changes to make in 2024 for a healthier planet.

 It’s an automatic reflex these days.
 You go through the drive-thru and expect a straw in your bag and think nothing of stripping the wrapper off one when stopping for a convenience-store pop.

-People in the United States alone use 5 million straws every single day.
+People in the United States alone use up to 500 million straws every single day.
 Many of these don’t belong in standard recycling, nor can biological means like bacteria break them down — they stay in the environment nearly forever.

 The solution?
 Invest in a reusable model.
 Many of these clip to your keychain, meaning you always have one handy when the siren song of french fries proves too much to resist on the way home from work.
 Some even contain a handy cleaning brush right inside the collapsable model that keeps things hygienic.